 Frequency: 2 sets; 12 reps

-- Bring the bar back down and assume the starting position.
+- Lower the bar and resume the starting position

 5. Calf Raises